The-ITGirl/aws-learning-journal/IAM.md

 IAM roles provide temporary credentials.

-IAM poloicies are JSON documents that define permissions.
+IAM policies are JSON documents that define permissions.

 To follow best practices we should grant users the principles of least privilege.